 - Thief Lake WMA

-Habitat: The lake level is just below our normal fall target level, which is about 10 inches lower than last year on opener.
-Accesses on the south side of the lake are a bit shallow.
+Habitat: The lake is almost completely iced over.
+People did break ice to get out from all 4 boat ramps over the weekend.
+The lake level is about 2 inches above our normal fall target level, which is about 7 inches lower than last year on opener.
+Accesses on the south side of the lake are a bit shallow and the camping pull-offs are very soft and muddy.
 Bullrush cover is mostly tall and dense.
 Submerged weeds are very thick in places and outboard motors may struggle.
-Some corn was cut 2 weeks ago, but with almost 2 inches of rain in the past week it will take some drying weather for harvest to resume.
+Over half the corn fields near the lake have been cut.

 - Thief River Falls